ericyoondotcom/anki-tools/japanese-vocab/README.md

 ## Notes
 - The add-on only processes selected notes in the browser
 - It skips notes that already have the target field filled
-- Uses OpenAI's gpt-4o-mini model with structured output for reliable results
+- Uses OpenAI's gpt-4o-mini model with JSON responses for reliable results
-- All dependencies are bundled with the add-on (no need for separate pip installs)
+- No external dependencies required - uses Python's built-in urllib for HTTP requests